 This space is for anyone who wants to have a broader conversation about money.

-It’s for financial educators, coaches and advisors to expand the ways we serve clients — but also for all of us who are trying to make money work in our lives, who are fed up with one-size-fits-all advice from personal finance gurus like Dave Ramsey and (sorry, but…) YNAB.
+It’s for all of us who are trying to make money work in our lives, who are fed up with one-size-fits-all advice from personal finance gurus like Dave Ramsey and (sorry, but…) YNAB.

 Have I mentioned I’m writing a book?